 While El Niño is a cyclical event, as temperatures increase, the effects we see during El Niño could become more common.
 The change in weather patterns could in turn drastically alter everything from marine life to crop cycles on land.

 Another potential effect is that global warming could lead to more frequent and stronger hurricanes.
 We still don't fully understand the relationship between water temperature and hurricane frequency and intensity.
 Climatologists debate whether warmer oceans will lead to a more intense hurricane season.
 So while it's possible global warming could lead to stronger hurricanes, we don't have enough data to be sure of that outcome.

 It's also important to remember that when we talk about global warming, we focus on a rise in the mean temperature of an area.
 The mean is the average temperature.
 So while a couple of degrees seems like no big deal, it also means that the region can experience more extreme weather events like heat waves.
 An area that might typically experience heat waves 75 days out of the year may see 90 or more after warming just a couple of degrees.
 That makes a big impact.

-Learn more about global warming, its impact on us and the world around us and what we can do about it by following the links on the next page.
+Learn more about global warming, its impact on us and the world around us and what we can do about it by following the links below.

 - Environmental Protection Agency.
 "Climate Change - Health and Environmental Effects."
 April 27, 2010.
 (July 28, 2010) http://www.epa.gov/climatechange/effects/health.html